 We try really hard to reduce our food waste, but herbs is something we can always improve on.
 We buy a bunch for a recipe and use half of it and then the other half gets forgotten about in the fridge until we do a clear out.
 This how much waste that adds up to over the year!
 So, we are going to be sharing our favourite ways to us up fresh herbs, this being one of them.

 This homemade pesto recipe is so simple to throw together that it really isn't that much more complicated than going to the shop to buy some and then opening up the jar.
 You just throw all the ingredients in to the food processor and whizz it together.

 That's why pesto pasta is the ultimate easy weeknight meal.
 Fresh pasta takes just a few minutes to cook and whilst it is simmering away you can blend up this fresh pesto.
 Throw in some leftover cooked vegetables and/or some cooked chicken and you have yourself a filling and easy meal.

 Pesto can be a great vegan pasta sauce, as long as you make a vegan version of it.
 It's easy to make vegan pesto - just swap the parmesan for nutritional yeast.
 You won't need quite as much though, as it has a strong flavour, but I know some people love that.
 So it really is a judgement call.

-Two: Add the parmesan to the food processor.
+- Add 25 g Parmesan to the food processor.

 - Serve this easy pesto stirred through some fresh cooked pasta for a simple weeknight meal.